jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

   }
 </script>

+Now changing the seed produces an entirely new pattern.

 # Bringing back the fun

 Ok, I admit that the animated noise effect was cool, but it was out of our control.
 Some folks react badly to flashing images and randomly changing visuals, so it's definitely something we _do_ want to have under our control.